GI-14 “General Washington” – Eagle Portrait Flask Amber

 Our dark amber GI-14 General Washington – Eagle pint is historically very significant and is affectionately called the “Firecracker.”
 The flask was blown at the Kensington Glass Works in Philadelphia, Pennsylvania somewhere between 1820 and 1830.
 The flask has a plain lip and pontil mark on the bottom.

-See the GI – 14 “Firecracker” in Cobalt Blue in the Virtual Museum.
+See the museum example of a GI – 14 “Firecracker” in Cobalt Blue

 The General Washington – Eagle portrait flask features a three-quarter bust of George Washington in full uniform with the embossed copy ‘GENERAL WASHINGTON’ in a horseshoe configuration above the bust.